mlibrary/umich-lib-ui/www/docs/glossaries.md

 ### Repo / repository
 A single project in git is called a repository and often abbreviated as repo by developers.

+### Fork / forking
+A copy of a repository.
+Forking allows you to freely experiment with changes without affecting the original project.
+Forks are also commonly used to propose changes to someone else's project.

 ### Branch
 A branch starts as a snapshot of the current codebase and then diverges as the developer makes changes.